Laserfiche/laserfiche.github.io/src/docs/guides/search/guide_search-v1/index.md

 ## Self-hosted

 - The number of active searches is limited to the number of concurrent API calls allowed by your user for your Laserfiche server.
 Searches are considered active for a period of time after completion so that you can access the results.
-Details regarding how to determine your concurrent API limitations can be found in the [FAQ](../../../api/repository-api-reference/server/selfhosted-FAQ/).
+Details regarding how to determine your concurrent API limitations can be found in the [self-hosted documentation](../../../api/repository-api-reference/server#limits).

 - Search results are considered active and count against your connection limits until one of the following occurs:
   - 5 minutes has passed since the search completed or the user called the results or context hits endpoints for the search in question.